cybergu0ck/notes/engineering/software-engineering/programming-languages/cpp/04-cpp-oops/02-cpp-encapsulation.md

 <br>

 - Hence, The size of an object is influenced only by the number of **non-static** data members of the struct/class plan, Functions are common to all the objects of the struct/class kind.
-- static data members occupy data segment part of the process memory.
-- illustration of calculating the size of a class object, see notes on #pragma pack().

   ```cpp
   #include <iostream>